 7. Create a homemade gift that has an encouraging Scripture on it.
 Or use several Scriptures and write them on notecards or index cards that she can strategically place throughout her home, employment, and car, as a reminder of her Heavenly Father’s love for her.

 8. Rent a movie and provide popcorn for a movie night.
 Movie nights are a great way to provide entertainment for both single moms and their children, while also providing an opportunity to get to know her better.

 9. Offer to do some yard work.
 Whether she’s a homeowner or renter, many single moms have the pressure of keeping their yard manicured.
 Perhaps it is even an extra expense for her already-tight budget.
 Offering to cut the yard for her on occasion is a great way to show the love of Christ.

 11. Clean her house or apartment.
-A little toilet bowl cleaner and windex can go a long way to show the love of Christ to a worn out single mother.
+A little toilet bowl cleaner and window cleaner can go a long way to show the love of Christ to a worn-out single mother.

 13. Write a handwritten, personal note to a single mom in your life.
 Let her know how much she is loved and cared for, how valuable she is to her children and community, and highlight Scriptures of encouragement.

 14. Provide gas money or groceries.